shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 ```

 !!! tip
-    If you want to change order for your newly created field, please look at section [Changing order of groups and fields](../extensibility/form-extension.md#changing-order-of-groups-and-fields)
+    If you want to change the order for your newly created field, please look at the section [Changing order of groups and fields](../extensibility/form-extension.md#changing-order-of-groups-and-fields)

-In your `Product` class, overwrite the `setData()` method.
+Overwrite the `setData()` method in your' Product' class.

 ```php
 namespace App\Model\Product;